-Aside from still being the friendliest festival of shotokan around, we have taken on board feedback from 2018 attendees and instructors to make a better paced, more balanced, and varied program for 2019!
-All will be revealed, and we look forward to seeing you there!
+Aside from still being the friendliest festival of shotokan around, we always want to push forward and improve, and hope that this year’s SHOTORAMA will be the best yet!
 Bring your friends, your club, your family!

-In the meantime, here is the origin story for the legend of SHOTORAMA.
-Gather round the fire, and I will tell the tale…
+In the meantime, here is the origin story for the legend of SHOTORAMA, passed down in awed whispers through the ages (since 2018).
+Gather close around the fire, and I will tell the tale…

 - most instructors teach for love of karate, and the joy of teaching, but this is often lost in everyday training.